Latent Space Smoothing for Individually Fair Representations: Proof of

 provided that the center smoothing computation of $\CScenter$ does not abstain.

-Now, let us take a look at the final component of the pipeline -- the smoothed classifier $\smoothc$.
-Provided that $\smoothc$ does not abstain at the input $\CScenter$,~\Cref{thm:cohen-smoothing} provides us with a radius $R$ around $\CScenter$ such that with probability at least $1 - \alpha_s$
+Finally, we consider the last component of the pipeline -- the smoothed classifier $\smoothc$.
+Provided that $\smoothc$ does not abstain at the input $\CScenter$,~\cref{thm:cohen-smoothing} provides us with a radius $\RSradius$ around $\CScenter$ such that with probability at least $1 - \RSprob$

-If~\cref{alg:certify-fairness} returns \textsc{Certified}, that is $\CSradius < R$, combining (\ref{eq:center-smoothing-ineq}) and (\ref{eq:cohen-smoothing-ineq}) and applying the union bound, we obtain that with probability at least $1 - \alpha_c - \alpha_s$ we have $\text{ } \smoothc\left(\CScenter\right) = \smoothc\left(\smoothp\left(\vz'\right)\right)$ for all $\vz' \in \simset$.
+If~\cref{alg:certify-fairness} returns \textsc{Certified}, that is $\CSradius < \RSradius$, combining \cref{eq:center-smoothing-ineq} and (\ref{eq:cohen-smoothing-ineq}) and applying the union bound, we obtain that with probability at least $1 - \CSprob - \RSprob$ we have $\smoothc\left(\CScenter\right) = \smoothc\left(\smoothlassi\left(\vz'\right)\right)$ for all $\generativepoint' \in \simset$.
 That is,

+as required by \cref{eq:ind-fairness-certificate-latent-space}.
+The same proof technique can also be extended to the multiple attribute vectors case.